 Photographs of the scene of the accident can be very helpful.
 Where possible, you should also ask that the property owner of the premises or his/her employee make a note of the fact that you have been injured in an accident.

-How do I Make a Compensation Claim for a Slip, Trip or Fall?
+How do I Bring A Case For A Slip, Trip or Fall?

-Legally, a person is required to bring a claim for compensation within specified time limits.
-It is essential, therefore, that if you intend to bring a claim for compensation you should consult an experienced solicitor* such as S.T.
-O’Sullivan & Co as soon as possible.
-Don’t forget that they will need details of all medical treatment and expenses relating to this claim, as well as full details of the accident and why you believe you should be entitled to compensation
+Legally, a person is required to bring a case relating to a slip, trip or fall within specified time limits.
+It is essential, therefore, that if you intend to bring a case you should consult a solicitor that specializes in this area.
+It is important to note that your solicitor will need details of all medical treatment and expenses relating to your injury, as well as full details of the accident and who you believe to be responsible.